A full service for a typical portable (or ‘picnic’) gramophone is £100.00. This includes:-

 Please enquire about this service, since every item varies according to how much wear it has had, and how perfect a finish you would like.

 If you are not sure whether to renovate your machine or not, you are welcome to send me photographs so that we can estimate the likely cost of renovation.
-Please send either videos or photos of:
+Please send photos of:

 - the gramophone or phonograph with the lid open